Unleashing the JMBricklayer 70007 Fantastic Idea Cloud Surfing Dragon Building Block Set

 Don't worry, if you are new to using light kits.
 The JMBricklayer manual provides detailed instructions on how to connect the wires and lighting.

-Building the Moon Dragon set
+Building the Cloud Surfing Dragon set

 Step 1 builds the base and the mountain top and some supporting rods.